 Of course, Spruce is one of these solutions. 😉

 Our software platform supports email, too, but we think that the healthcare communication world is so much bigger and richer than simple email.
-Book time with one of our experts, and let’s figure out what your medical communication goals are and how we can help you reach them.
+Check Spruce out, and let’s figure out what your medical communication goals are and how we can help you reach them.
 Yes, including email, if you really want it.

 This article is part of a series of posts relating to HIPAA law and regulation.
 The information provided is meant as general guidance only and is not intended to be legal advice.